guilleiguaran/nancy/README.md

 ## Features
+*  Very fast
 *  "Sinatra-like" routes: support for get, post, put, patch, delete, options, head
-*  Template rendering and caching through Tilt
+*  Template rendering and caching through Tilt or ERB from stdlib
+*  Set basic filters/callbacks with the before/after methods
 *  Include middlewares with the use method
 *  Mount rack apps with the map method
 *  Sessions through Rack::Session